drduh/Debian-Privacy-Server-Guide/README.md

 ## Update domain records

-Once you have an *External IP* assigned, you may want to configure a DNS record.
+Once an *External IP* is assigned, you may want to configure a DNS record.
 To do so, go to Networking > [Cloud DNS](https://console.cloud.google.com/networking/dns/zones) and select **Create Zone** to create a new DNS zone.

 Create an [A record](https://support.dnsimple.com/articles/a-record/) for the domain by selecting **Add Record Set**: